2 Ways to Change Folder Permissions from Root to User in Linux

 • Execute (x): Allows a user to run an executable file or change into a directory, but can not view or write onto it.

-How to Give Write Permission to a Folder for a User in Linux
+How to Set Write Permission to a Folder for a User in Linux

-Giving write permission to a user of a folder allows him to create, modify and delete files.
-You can follow the steps shown here to provide write permission for a user.
+Giving write permission to a user of a folder allows him to create, modify, and delete files.
+To set write permission to a folder for a user, follow the below steps:

 ls -ld ~/myfolder